Mohammad-60106887/BCI/data/scripts/Metadata_Updater/README.md

 ## Steps Overview

 ### 1. Connect to the University VPN
-Before proceeding, ensure you are connected to the university's VPN using your VPN credentials.
+Before proceeding, ensure you are connected to the university's VPN.

 ---